articodeltd/angular-cesium/README.md

 After explaining a little bit about `ac-layer` we hope that you may see it's benefits:
 + Easily defining a layer
 + Easily add/update/remove entities - all you have to do is pass a message through the stream and `angular-cesium` will keep track of all the rest.
-+ Readible code - when reading your html which describes your layer - it is pretty easy to understand how your layer would look like.
++ Readable code - when reading your html which describes your layer - it is pretty easy to understand how your layer would look like.
 + Maintainable code.

 ## Documents